See Me (Ronnie Lane album)

-See Me is the fourth and the last studio solo album by Ronnie Lane.
+See Me is the fourth and the last solo studio album by the English musician Ronnie Lane.
 The album was released 18 years before Lane's death.
 Lane had previously been a founding member of Small Faces and Faces.

-During the recording of Rough Mix, Lane's multiple sclerosis was diagnosed.
+During the recording of Rough Mix (1977), Lane's multiple sclerosis was diagnosed.
 Nonetheless he toured, wrote and recorded (with Eric Clapton among others) and in 1979 released another album, See Me, which features several songs written by Lane and Clapton.
 Around this time, Lane travelled the highways and byways of England and lived a 'passing show' modern nomadic life in full Gypsy traveller costume and accommodation.